ouafcode/alx-higher_level_programming/0x06-python-classes/README.md

 - Task5: Write a class Square that defines a square by: (based on 4-square.py)

 - Task6: Write a class Square that defines a square by: (based on 5-square.py)

+- Task7:  write a class SinglyLinkedList that defines a singly linked list